pranamg/PythonInExcel/README.md

 - Excel power users exploring Python
 - Python developers integrating with Excel
 - Educators and learners looking for applied examples

----

-Would you like help drafting a `README.md` file structure too, or maybe some initial use case ideas to populate the repo?